Skip to content

 What should I do if someone swallows dish soap?

 If someone swallows dish soap, rinse the mouth with water and take small sips of water.
-Then, seek guidance from Poison Control immediately.
-Use the online webPOISONCONTROL tool for help or contact the Poison Control Center by phone at 1-800-222-1222.
-Online or on the phone, Poison Control is always free, confidential, and available 24 hours a day.
+Then, seek expert guidance immediately.
+Use the online webPOISONCONTROL® tool for help or contact your poison center by phone at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References